mbejger/polgraw-allsky/sources/docs/sensitivity_upper_limits.md

 #### Install `python3.4.5` locally

-The installation directory is, e.g.,
+Let's assume the installation directory is
 ```bash
 installdir=/path/to/installdir
 ```